 - Supervise students.

-- ♦ Counsel students.
+- Counsel students.

 - Establish and maintain communication with parents.

 - Develop and facilitate programs and workshops for parents.

 - Make home visits as needed.

 - Provide referrals to designated agencies as needed.

 - Facilitate various groups as needed.

 - Implement conflict management groups.

-- Write proposals and make application for grants.
+- ❖ Write proposals and make applications for grants.

-- ♦ Utilize technology.
+- Utilize technology.

-- ♦ Assume other duties as assigned by Administrator/Principal.
+- ❖ Assume other duties as assigned by the Administrator/Principal.

-- Master's Degree. - Previous experience in counseling preferred. - Meet MDE requirements for certification and licensing through state and Office of Special Education as applicable. - Previous experience in program planning and implementation. - ♦ Administrative and organizational experience. - Ability to motivate and communicate with parents. - Previous experience in education. - Ability to write proposals and grants and facilitate implementation. - Satisfactory completion of oral and written interview. - Proficient in the use of technology. - Criminal Records clearance. - Unprofessional Conduct clearance.
+- Master's Degree. - Previous experience in counseling preferred. - ♦ Meet MDE requirements for certification and licensing through state and Office of Special Education as applicable. - Previous experience in program planning and implementation. - ❖ Administrative and organizational experience. - ❖ Ability to motivate and communicate with parents. - Previous experience in education. - ❖ Ability to write proposals and grants and facilitate implementation. - Satisfactory completion of oral and written interview. - Proficient in the use of technology. - Criminal Records clearance. - Unprofessional Conduct clearance.

-Program Coordinator (Title 1, RTI, Special Education, Student
+Job Title: Program Coordinator (Title 1, RTI/MTSS, Special Education, Student